BiuwuLOK/BiuwuLOK/README.md

 - ✍️ Currently developing [[SiuBiu-AI-Quant-System](https://github.com/BiuwuLOK/SiuBiu-AI-Quant-System)], an AI-driven platform for quantitative trading strategies.
 - 🔬 I'm also studying RUST programming which is poised for prosperity and growth in AI, Trading, and even Web3 fields.

-🧠This year is the moment AI-powered technologies🤖, fueled by Deepseek's advancements💪🦾, truly begin to augment human capabilities, fostering collaboration and enabling us to achieve extraordinary feats🚀.
+🧠This year is the moment AI-powered technologies, fueled by Deepseek's advancements, truly begin to augment human capabilities, fostering collaboration and enabling us to achieve extraordinary feats🚀.

 <!-- 🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️ ------------------------------------------------------------------------->
 <!-- standard summary format -->